 - Shares outstanding

 The NAV of an ETF is a daily calculation that is based off the most recent closing prices of the assets in the fund and an actual accounting of the total cash in the fund at the time of calculation.
 This gives the fund a standardized value that can be compared to other funds for performance statistics and accounting.
 The fund world is based on comparative statistics, so uniform reporting was critical in the development of ETFs.

 The NAV of the ETF is calculated by taking the sum of the assets in the fund, including any securities and cash, subtracting out any liabilities, and dividing that by the number of shares outstanding.

-NAV = (Assets - Liabilities)/Shares Outstanding
+NAV = [Assets – Liabilities] / Shares Outstanding

 All of these data points are provided on a daily basis, including exactly what the fund is holding.
 This transparency frequently is touted as a major benefit of an ETF.
 Mutual and closed-end funds are not required to provide portfolio holdings on a daily basis.
 A mutual fund provides a daily NAV but holdings are released quarterly.
-A closed-end fund provides an NAV either daily or weekly with holdings released usually quarterly.
+A closed-end fund provides a NAV either daily or weekly with holdings usually released quarterly.
 In an ETF, you are able to see the exact assets and aggregate liabilities of the fund at any time.
-This is also a factor which has worked to prevent against style drift in the products.
+This is also a factor which has worked to prevent style drift in the products.

 The easiest way to calculate the NAV of an ETF is to use the creation unit (CU) and total cash published daily.

 NAV = [Σ (Shares per each component stock * Last Price) / CU Shares] + [Total Cash / CU Shares]

 The NAV of an ETF is represented in share price terms.
 This is why you would be dividing the asset totals by shares outstanding and the creation unit calculations by the creation unit share amount.